craiig/HOTDOGSEAGULL/readme.md

 ```
 NOTE: You need to use an ip that the chromecast can access.
 I.e. use 192.168.1.X and don't use localhost.

+### FFmpeg configuration ###
+I've tested this with ffmpeg 1.2.4.
+If you are having issues with transcoding, particularly subs, you should ensure your ffmpeg version has been compiled with the following flags: *--enable-libass --enable-libx264*.
+Run *ffmpeg -version* to see what options it has been built with.

+**OS X Users**: Homebrew does not include the subtitle library by default.
+Install ffmpeg with the following command: *brew install ffmpeg --with-libass --enable-libx264*

+Leave me a note if you have to recompile ffmpeg for your system and I'll make a note here for others.

 ## Known Issues ##
-As of Feb 9 2014:
+As of Feb 24 2014:
  * The Chromecast default media player doesn't seem to update the sender on the progress through the video.
 Manual status changes, such as pausing, muting, etc will cause the progress to get updated.
 This is also an issue in Google's CastHelloVideo, so I'm not sure if it's just not currently possible or I'm not adding a listener in the right places.
+ * Skipping while transcoding is not supported.
+I'm looking into ways to make this work.
+ * FFmpeg cannot handle hardcoding subtitles from internal streams.
+You'll need to extract your subs to an external file beforehand.
+Drop me a line

 ## Warranty & Support ##
 This server might be very insecure and may leak all your files.
 Security audits/fixes are more than welcome.
 For the love of god put this behind a firewall.

-Make posts in the github forum if you have problems.
+Make posts in the github issue tracker if you have problems.

 ## Upcoming features & Contributing ##
 To contribute, just send a pull request on github and I'll look at it.
 Bugs, new features, better UI, it's all welcome but I don't guarantee I'll accept everything.